Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Discussion

 \section{Discussion}

-The POMDP problem with confounding stimuli has proven to be a difficult problem for DQN.
+The confounding POMDP has proven to be a difficult problem for DQN, QRDQN+LSTM, REINFORCE, A2C and AMRL.
 The addition of the MOHN module to the standard DQN allowed the newly proposed MOHQA to achieve higher average scores than standard DQN.
 Such an advantage is achieved by the ability of MOHN to distinguish important decision states from confounding wait states and bridge the temporal gap between state-action pairs and rewards.

-REINFORCE and MOHQA appear to have very similar weight update scheme, yet MOHQA is showing very clear advantage over REINFORCE.
-We hypothesise that this is a result of a more effective extraction of cause-effect links with delayed rewards because we use non-symmetrical Hebbian updates and threshold them to generate traces, effectively generating hypotheses about causal temporal links in the complex POMDPs dynamics.
+REINFORCE and MOHQA appear to have very similar weight update scheme, yet MOHQA shows very clear advantage over REINFORCE.
+We hypothesise that this is a result of a more effective extraction of cause-effect links with delayed rewards because we use non-symmetrical Hebbian updates and rare correlated traces, effectively generating hypotheses about causal temporal links in the complex POMDPs dynamics, while ignoring inherent noise in the feature space.

 The ability to find important decision points and bridge state-action-reward gaps was achieved using three key mechanisms: i) a novel implementation of STDP-inspired eligibility traces, ii) a novel use of modulated Hebbian learning in a deep RL and iii) a new deep RL architecture that integrates DQN with a Hebbian-based structure.
 STDP-inspired eligibility traces bridge state-action-reward gaps, allowing MOHQA to solve problems where TD-learning fails.
 Modulated Hebbian learning (Eq.
 2) allows large weight updates without gradient explosions.
 This means learning happens quickly just from few scoring examples, which is particularly useful when the agent finds a reward rarely.
 The new deep RL architecture is used to guide DQN to learn to follow a good policy so that it provides good features to distinguish states.
-Each of mechanisms is vital in achieving good performance.
+Each of the mechanisms is vital in achieving good performance.

 An interesting consideration is that the MOHN also appears to be instrumental for guiding DQN to learn useful features.
 Due to the confounding observations that are provided during wait states, the baseline algorithms struggle to learn useful features of the decision points, which are instrumental to inform an optimal policy.
 Thus, learning the appropriate features depends on the actions which in turn depends on the features.
 While this chicken and egg problem is typical in deep reinforcement learning, the proposed MOHQA appears to facilitate the process of guiding the learning of useful features by discovering cause-effect relationships and offering guidance to the DQN underlying architecture.